-Strawbery Banke opened a new permanent exhibit, “Port of Portsmouth: War, Trade & Travel” on July 1, 2016 in the new Montrone Family Gallery in Thales Yeaton House.
+Strawbery Banke opened the permanent exhibit, “Port of Portsmouth: War, Trade & Travel” on July 1, 2016, in the Montrone Family Gallery in Thales Yeaton House.
 The exhibit focuses on the maritime history of Portsmouth and the Seacoast, showcasing a collection of models and paintings of ships built in Portsmouth and the stories of those who sailed them.

 Eight beautifully-crafted models of Portsmouth-built sailing ships, originally collected by Joseph Sawtelle, form the centerpiece of the exhibit and trace the urgency of the American Revolution, the history of the Triangle Trade and the knife's edge balance of the Civil War.
 Paintings and historical artifacts once owned by ships’ masters or builders add insight into life in maritime Portsmouth.